frozzare/statscoll/readme.md

 Create a config file `config.yml`

 The `dsn` value is the data source name used to connect to the mysql database.
+Read more about [dsn](https://github.com/go-sql-driver/mysql#dsn-data-source-name).

 ```yaml
 port: 9300